-The Indenture provides for events of default, which, if any of them occur, would permit or require the principal, premium, if any, and interest on all the then outstanding Senior Secured Notes issued under the Indenture to be due and payable immediately.
-As of December 31, 2016, no event of default had occurred.
+The Indenture provides for events of default, which, if any of them occur, would permit or require the principal, premium, if any, and interest on all of the then outstanding Senior Secured Notes issued under the Indenture to be due and payable immediately.
+As of December 31, 2017, no event of default had occurred.

 Convertible Notes-On March 3, 2015, we issued \$340.0 million aggregate principal amount of 3.75% Convertible Senior Notes due 2020 (the "Convertible Notes") in a private offering to qualified institutional buyers, pursuant to Rule 144A under the Securities Act.
-We granted an option to the initial purchasers to purchase up to an additional \$60.0 million aggregate principal amount of Convertible Notes to cover over-allotments, of which \$21.9 million was subsequently exercised during March 2015, resulting in a total issuance of \$361.9 million aggregate principal amount of Convertible Notes to cover over-allotments.
+We granted an option to the initial purchasers to purchase up to an additional \$60.0 million aggregate principal amount of Convertible Notes to cover over-allotments, of which \$21.9 million was subsequently exercised during March 2015, resulting in a total issuance of \$361.9 million aggregate principal amount of Convertible Notes.
 The Convertible Notes mature on March 1, 2020, unless earlier repurchased or converted into shares of our common stock under certain circumstances described below.
 Upon maturity, we have the option to settle our obligation through cash, shares of common stock, or a combination of cash and shares of common stock.
 We pay interest on the Convertible Notes semi-annually in arrears on March 1 and September 1 of each year.
 Interest payments began on September 1, 2015.

-The \$361.9 million of proceeds received from the issuance of the Convertible Notes was initially allocated between long-term debt (the liability component) at \$261.9 million, and additional paid-in-capital (the equity component) at \$100.0 million, within the consolidated balance sheet.
+The \$361.9 million of proceeds received from the issuance of the Convertible Notes was initially allocated between long-term debt (the liability component) at \$261.9 million and additional paid-in-capital (the equity component) at \$100.0 million, within the consolidated balance sheet.
 The fair value of the liability component was measured using rates determined for similar debt instruments without a conversion feature.
 The carrying amount of the equity component, representing the conversion option, was determined by deducting the fair value of the liability component from the aggregate face value of the Convertible Notes.
 If we or the note holders elect not to settle the debt through conversion, we must settle the Convertible Notes at face value.
-Therefore, the liability component will be accreted up to the face value of the Convertible Notes, which will result in additional non-cash interest expense being recognized within the consolidated statements of operations through the Convertible Notes maturity date (see Note 7, "Interest Costs" for additional information).
+Therefore, the liability component will be accreted up to the face value of the Convertible Notes maturity date (see Note 7, "Interest Costs" for additional information).
 The effective interest rate on the Convertible Notes, including accretion of the notes to par and debt issuance cost amortization, was approximately 11.5%.
 The equity component will not be remeasured as long as it continues to meet the conditions for equity classification.

-As of December 31, 2016 and 2015, the outstanding principal on the Convertible Notes was \$361.9 million, the unamortized debt discount was \$69.9 million and \$87.4 million, respectively, and the net carrying amount of the liability component was \$292.0 million and \$274.5 million, respectively.
+As of December 31, 2017 and 2016, the outstanding principal on the Convertible Notes was \$361.9 million, the unamortized debt discount was \$50.4 million and \$69.9 million, respectively, and the net carrying amount of the liability component was \$311.5 million and \$292.0 million, respectively.